voxmedia/vox-oscars-2016/README.md

     git push chorus master

 TO DO:
-- filters become dropdown on mobile viewport?
+- break up filters by category (get approval from Todd on categorization)
+- add movie availability filter: "in theaters," "digital download," "streaming."

-- add overall header
+- photos

-asked:
+  - batch grayscale all
+  - determine shading from like to dislike
+  - ranking # in corner

+- title w/ Todd's face

+- why is it so jumpy on filter?

+Post Publication:
-- Do we want to include movie availability? (filter)
+- How do I want to add a winner?
-- Need the ranks
+  - little oscar person added in the corner
-- Will each movie have a popup description?
-Or should I just plan to add the movie title to the image itself?
-  - if so, embed video correctly
-- Fact check my classes